 Work in progress

-Before I understood what writing really was, I thought the goal was to get it right on the first try.
+Before I understood what the concept of writing was, I thought the goal was to get it right on the first try.
 No edits, no red pen marks-just a perfect draft, finished and final.

 So when every in-progress assignment in middle school had to be labeled the same way: